-Musk, who also runs space exploration company SpaceX, has an estimated net worth of over $235 billion, according to Forbes.
+According to Forbes, musk, who also runs space exploration company SpaceX, has an estimated net worth of over $235 billion.

-Musk previously told CNBC in an email exchange that “Biden has pointedly ignored Tesla” while noting that if he was ever invited to a White House event that the administration had “nothing to worry about.
+Musk previously told CNBC in an email exchange that “Biden has pointedly ignored Tesla” while noting that if he was ever invited to a White House event, the administration had “nothing to worry about.
 I would do the right thing”.

 Musk has yet to attend a Biden White House meeting with other corporate leaders, including those featuring executives from Ford and GM.